 Every year I like to make something to give to friends and/or family members.
 Last year I made cookie mix in a jar that I embellished with a handmade ornament.
 It’s easy to find unique and inexpensive containers at dollar stores, discount corners of home stores or even vintage ones at second hand stores.
 Other years I’ve made ornaments, aromatherapy bath salts, preserves, fudge… I find that everyone loves receiving these handmade gifts and appreciates the work that has gone into them.

 Think about what you could possibly make to give out this year.
-Find out what supplies you’ll need and start gathering them as soon as possible.
+Figure out which supplies you’ll need and start gathering them as soon as possible.
 If it’s something you can start making now, set aside an hour or two spread over a couple weeks or dedicate some time on the weekend.
 If it’s something perishable, mark off time in your calendar closer to Christmas to get it done.
 Get your kids involved, especially with gifts for grandparents.
 I promise it will bring joy to your life!

 Another important task left off last year’s countdown list (and reminded to me by Pam at Simple Details) is to book appointments for hair, nails or whatever you and your family need coiffed and primped.
 Quite often stylists book up quickly so take a look at your schedule and make the calls.
 You may even want to take some of those handmade gifts along with you to your appointments to say “thank you!”